 7) The S/TD as conceptualized by the NYPL has 4D but if we could step it up to at least 5D then we could see different universes that might have arisen in human history and they might be awesome and this whole project might merge into World of Warcraft oh my god.

-8) I feel as if 6D might just be pornography and no one wants to see their great-grandparents having sex.
+8) I suspect that 6D might just be pornography and very few people want to see their great-grandparents having sex.
 But I’m not an astrophysicist.
-In this life, anyway.
+In this non-computer-generated life, anyway.

 9) My head is exploding my head is exploding.
 The implications of this technology are infinite!
 If only I were a little smarter and could think of everything!
 But I’m all jacked up on speed (spinach frittata) and history is moving too fast into the future.
 I’ll come back to this later.